 10. University of Central Florida

-Program Highlights: 36 credits, affordable tuition, concentrations, many career opportunities.
+Program Highlights: 36 credits, affordable tuition, concentrations, and many career opportunities.

-Career Outlook for a degree with a Masters in Criminal Justice online program
+Job Outlook with a Masters in Criminal Justice

 A career in criminal justice offers outstanding opportunities and is filled with rewarding experiences that are not found in many other job careers.
-Graduates will receive the best training from top-notch instructors already working in the field; including opportunities to promote and advance within the criminal justice career.
-Though jobs in criminal justice are different, however, each career path will offer its own set of distinctive benefits with the field.
+Graduates will receive the best training from top-notch instructors already working in the field, including opportunities to promote and advance within the criminal justice career.
+Jobs in criminal justice are different.
+However, each career path offers its own set of distinctive benefits in the field.

 - Criminal investigator